TranNgocKhiet/tran-ngoc-khiet-fptse192015-internship-report/content/1-Worklog/1.4-Week4/_index.md

 ### Week 4 Objectives:

-* Watch video from series First Cloud Journey Bootcamp - 2025 in Youtube Module 6.
+* Watch videos from series First Cloud Journey Bootcamp - 2025 in Youtube Module 6.
 * Participate in AI-Driven Development Life Cycle: Reimagining Software Engineering event.

 ### Tasks to be carried out this week: